samjsharpe/samjsharpe.github.com/_posts/2016-04-15-why-I-left-the-Civil-Service.md

 ## 1. Background - What I did for GDS

 I used to be a "Web Operations" for GDS.
-That title is probably the worst thought job title anyone has ever created.
-It's vaguely describes a practice area within the more general field of systems engineering or administration, but when you try to apply that to a person, it's an ineffective job title, rubbish description of what they do and leads to awful phrases like "I need a WebOps".
+That is probably the worst thought out job title anyone has ever created.
+It vaguely describes a practice area within the more general field of systems engineering or administration, but when you try to apply that to a person, it's an ineffective job title, a rubbish description of what they do and leads to awful phrases like "I need a WebOps".

-I was technically employee number 2 in the Web Operations Team on GOV.UK, starting a few days before Carl Massa, with a decade of system administration experience, some exposure to "Cloud", but not much practical experience of Configuration Management (puppet) - but we managed to get by, we deployed a thing called GOV.UK with the help of some talented consultants and friends.
+I was technically employee number 2 in the Web Operations Team on GOV.UK, with a decade of system administration experience, some exposure to "Cloud", but not much practical experience of Configuration Management (puppet) - but we managed to get by, we deployed a thing called GOV.UK with the help of some talented consultants and friends and I'm quite proud of it.

 After a couple of years, I needed something different so I helped out with the ill-fated Rural Payment Agency project, where we tried to digitize the process of applying for subsidies by farmers (historically not particularly digital people).
 I think enough has been written about that project that I won't bore